Festivals and celebrations (New Zealand)

 Te Ara has an excellent section on Easter, Christmas and New Year.

-• You will find here a range of unique stories from the past and present on Christmas in New Zealand.
+• You will find different stories from the past and present about Christmas in New Zealand.

 Celebrations